 After a lot of years of making barbecue rubs, I’ve used up all the good names, so sometimes I just use numbers now.
-Numbers 67 and 68 are a little tip of the hat to the band named after my hometown, Chicago.
-This one is a great all-around rub for the new barbecue cook because it’s good on just about everything.–Ray Lampe
+Numbers 67 and 68 are a little tip of the hat to the band named after my hometown, Chicago.–Ray Lampe

 LC Barbecue Rub For Ribs…And More Note